trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 .. include:: table-redirection.fragment

-The connector supports redirection from Hive tables to Iceberg and Delta Lake tables with the following catalog configuration properties:
+The connector supports redirection from Hive tables to Iceberg, Hudi and Delta Lake tables with the following catalog configuration properties:

 - ``hive.iceberg-catalog-name`` for redirecting the query to :doc:`/connector/iceberg`
+- ``hive.hudi-catalog-name`` for redirecting the query to :doc:`/connector/hudi`
 - ``hive.delta-lake-catalog-name`` for redirecting the query to :doc:`/connector/delta-lake`

 .. _hive-sql-support: